 sound record 10

-The audio will be saved as a file you can access from your Chromebook’s Files app.
-You can then play it back with the sound play command.
+The audio is saved as a file you can access from your Chromebook’s Files app.
+You can play the recording back by using the

-The tpcontrol command allows you to fine-tune your device’s touchpad.
+tpcontrol command lets you fine-tune your device’s touchpad.
 Some of these options are available in Chrome OS’ settings window, but you can tweak many properties that aren’t available from the graphical interface.

-The xset r command allows you to tweak the autorepeat behavior for when you hold a keyboard button down.
-You can select a delay before autorepeat starts and configure how many repeats occur per second.
+xset r command lets you tweak the autorepeat behavior that occurs when you hold a key down on your keyboard.
+You can configure the delay between when you first press the button and when autorepeat starts, and also configure how many repeats occur per second.
 You can also disable autorepeat completely for every key on the keyboard or just disable autorepeat for specific keys.